Weidonghub/FEP/README.md

-The AE_AWGN_2subs script contains both the training and testing procedures.
+Currently, only the AE_AWGN_2subs.py script (including training and testing) is provided.

-Simulation codes for other scenarios and configurations will be made available once the corresponding article has been accepted.
+Simulation codes for additional scenarios and configurations will be released once the related article has been accepted.